linn-guo/linn-guo.github.io/2025/zeno1/index.md

 ## Story Time Twist:

-A few days ago, while reading Pedro’s Pirate Treasure to my kid, I made up a new puzzle story:
+A few days ago, while reading _Pedro's Pirate Treasure_ to my kid, I made up a new puzzle story:

-"Imagine you are the little pirate, Leo.
+> Imagine you are the little pirate, Leo.
-One day, you spot a brand-new mark on the treasure map!
+> One day, you spot a brand-new mark on the treasure map!
-Excited, you set off on your adventure.
+> Excited, you set off on your adventure.
-But oh no—the map has a strange spell written on it:
+> But oh no—the map has a strange spell written on it:

 <!--more-->

-'To reach the treasure, you can only walk half of the distance left each time.
+> 'To reach the treasure, you can only walk half of the distance left each time.
-No faster, no slower.'
+> No faster, no slower.'
+>

-So, the first time, you walk half of the distance, that is $1/2$.
+> So, the first time, you walk half of the distance, that is $1/2$.
+>

-The second time, you walk half of what’s left, which is $1/4$.
+> The second time, you walk half of what’s left, which is $1/4$.
+>

-The third time, you go half of the remainder, which is $1/8$.
+> The third time, you go half of the remainder, which is $1/8$.
+>

-And it keeps going, and going, and going..."
+> And it keeps going, and going, and going..."

 The kid shouted:
 "Oh no!
 This will never end!
 Does that mean I can never get there?"